Imsurajr/BookHub/README.md

 # Contributing

 If you'd like to contribute to the Bookhub, feel free to submit a pull request!
-We're always looking for ways to improve the app and make it more useful for book lovers.
+I am always looking for ways to improve the app and make it more useful for book lovers.

 # Screenshots